nadiryusuf98/corona-virus-vaccination-insights/README.md

 ## Recommendations

-Visualize Global Vaccination Progress: Utilize interactive charts and graphs available on Our World in Data to visualize the progress of COVID-19 vaccination campaigns across different countries and regions.
+Visualise Global Vaccination Progress: Utilise interactive charts and graphs available  to visualise the progress of COVID-19 vaccination campaigns across different countries and regions.
 Highlight key metrics such as total doses administered, vaccination rates per capita, and the percentage of the population fully vaccinated.

-Analyze Vaccine Distribution Equity: Investigate disparities in vaccine distribution and access using demographic data provided by Our World in Data.
-Analyze vaccination coverage among different population groups, including age, gender, ethnicity, and socioeconomic status, to identify areas requiring targeted interventions to promote equity.
+Analyse Vaccine Distribution Equity: Investigate disparities in vaccine distribution and access using demographic data provided by Our World in Data.
+Analyse vaccination coverage among different population groups, including age, gender, ethnicity, and socioeconomic status, to identify areas requiring targeted interventions to promote equity.

-Monitor Vaccine Effectiveness Over Time: Track the effectiveness of COVID-19 vaccines in reducing transmission rates, hospitalizations, and mortality using real-world data available on Our World in Data.
+Monitor Vaccine Effectiveness Over Time: Track the effectiveness of COVID-19 vaccines in reducing transmission rates, hospitalisations, and mortality using real-world data available on Our World in Data.
 Conduct longitudinal analysis to assess the long-term efficacy of different vaccine types and identify any emerging trends or challenges.

 Identify Regional Hotspots and Trends: Use geospatial analysis tools provided by Our World in Data to identify regional hotspots with low vaccination coverage or high transmission rates.
 Monitor trends in vaccine distribution and COVID-19 incidence over time to inform targeted intervention strategies and resource allocation.